Home » Freelancing » Before You Start Freelancing, 7 Questions to Ask Yourself

 Can you meet deadlines?

-Clients can be demanding and, it’s essential to meet their deadlines to increase your chances of being hired for future freelance jobs.
-The client should always be your priority.
-Set expectations early on to in the project to avoid any disappointment.
+Clients can be demanding, and meeting their deadlines is essential to increase your chances of being hired for future freelance jobs.
+The client should always be your top priority.
+Set expectations early on in the project to avoid disappointment.
+In your current job, do you always meet important deadlines?

 Are you willing to give up some free time?